 There is insufficient data on Herring Bank's fees to provide a full SmartAsset rating.

-Herring Bank is a brick-and-mortar bank, with 14 total bank locations in Colorado, Oklahoma and Texas.
-With mobile and web apps, Herring Bank makes mobile banking convenient, even on the go.
-Herring Bank receives moderately high praise from customers for its mobile banking services.
-Out of 130 ratings on both Apple and Android platforms, the Herring Bank mobile app rates a 4.1 out of 5 (compared to the national average of 3.8).
-Herring Bank's mobile app allows you to control your finances by reviewing monthly statements, sending and receiving funds and reaching support representatives.
-Herring Bank gets an outstanding consumer satisfaction score due to comparatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.
+Herring Bank is a brick-and-mortar bank, with 14 total branches in Colorado, Oklahoma and Texas.
+It also offers access to mobile and web apps for an easy mobile-banking experience.
+Herring Bank receives moderately positive feedback from users for its mobile platform.
+The Herring Bank mobile app has been given a 4.1 out of 5 (with 130 reviews on iOS and Android) compared to the national average of 3.8.
+You can use Herring Bank's app to manage your finances by reviewing monthly statements, sending and receiving funds and accessing support representatives.
+Herring Bank receives an excellent consumer satisfaction score based on comparatively few consumer complaints brought to the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.

-Herring Bank ranks as a medium-size bank and has assets totaling $427 million and deposits totaling $372 million.
-Herring Bank's Texas Ratio is 6.29%, denoting that the bank is in good financial condition and far from failure.
+Herring Bank ranks as a medium-size bank with assets totaling $427 million and deposits totaling $372 million.
+Herring Bank's Texas Ratio is 6.29%, indicating a tiny opportunity of failure.
 Additionally, Herring Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.